Mortal Kombat vs. DC Universe: Development

 For the release of the Kollector's Edition of Mortal Kombat vs. DC Universe, a new cover was created by Alex Ross.
 Also included in the Kollector's Edition is a 16-page comic book prequel, Beginnings, which was illustrated by Mortal Kombat co-creator John Tobias.

 Downloadable content (DLC) had been confirmed by Major Nelson, but was canceled due to Midway's financial issues.
 Ed Boon had stated that they would have been updating Mortal Kombat vs. DC Universe periodically with new content all the way up to the release of the next installment of the Mortal Kombat series: "I'd like to have [DLC] as soon as possible.
 I think that might be a great Christmas gift to reinvigorate the game".
 Ed Boon said on his Twitter account that the plan for DLC had been scrapped, which occurred because, as clarified by 1UP, Midway had filed for bankruptcy and was purchased by Warner Bros.
 Interactive after the suggestion of downloadable content.

+The game features a four hour long, fully motion captured and voiced acted story mode, becoming among the first fighting games to attempt something like this.
+Ed Boon pitched the idea to Midway Game's artists, animators, and producers, who were initially unwilling on the grounds they felt it was unnecessary and not possible.
+It required tech and knowledge that was not available at that time, such as the ability for the game to stream a video while at the same time loading the data required for the next fight.
+The team was also not sold on the idea of fighting game fans wanting a film-inspired "Story mode".
+Midway's financial crisis also contributed to this decision making.
+The team pitched alternatives to Ed Boon's idea, such as still images accompanied by music and voiced dialogue, “like you'd see in some fancy comic presentations”.
+These alternatives frustrated Boon and he used his authority to force the team to develop his pitch as he envisioned.

+According to Ed Boon, the team was sold after they completed a single scene transition into gameplay and out of gameplay.
+Many workers at Midway had skillsets in film, scriptwriting, and animation that they finally got to utilize.
+DC comics also assisted by employing two writers, Jimmy Palmiotti and Justin Gray, so Midway would keep the characterization of DC characters consistent.
+Making sure Midway did not diverge from what DC characters would normally say or do.
+The work done for Mortal Kombat vs. DC Universe's story mode would eventually be seen in future Mortal Kombat games, such as Mortal Kombat 9, and the future Injustice series, developed by Netherrealm Studios from the ashes of Midway Games.
+Ed Boon viewed the single-player mode as a major source of appeal to casual fans who would have otherwise not paid attention to a fighting game.